roblanf/sarscov2phylo/iqtree_sequential.md

 | 53 | 4        | 500    | 43689.79 | -495982.737 | 5.04      | 256.35    |

-The best bang for our buck is to do just one round of SPRs (140 likelihood units per round).
+The best bang for our buck is to do just one round of SPRs (140 likelihood units per round, vs. e.g. 64 per round with 4 rounds).
 We get better likelihoods with more SPRs (in general) but the time penalty starts to get large.
 At 4 rounds of SPRs we've added 5 hrs to our analysis (meaning we're pushing our luck to get out an update every day, particularly as the dataset grows a lot in size).

 Of note, I should have realised that an SPR radius of 100 encompasses the entire tree, so there is no difference in likelihood between any of the different SPR lengths.
 Still, I'll keep it at a very large number (1000) in future, to make sure that the SPR phase allows for truly global moves even as the tree grows a lot.